GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 Here you can see the following:

-- The function `callback_service` was invoked
+- The function `callback_service` was invoked.
-- The log entry shows "Received Sigfox service message" for your device ID.
+- The log entry shows `Received Sigfox service message` for your device ID.
 - The value of `downlinkAck` is `true`, indicating that the device has received the configuration payload.

 Congratulations!
 You have now installed and verified the Sigfox-GCP integration.